queueit/KnownUser.V3.ASPNETCORE/Documentation/README.md

 There are 3 possible ways you can retrieve the integration config information and provide it for the Known User SDK:

 **1. Time based pulling:**
-   In this method, you would have a long running tasks retrieving the latest version of published integration with a sepecified time interval from Queue-it repository with the address **https://[your-customer-id].queue-it.net/status/integrationconfig/[your-customer-id]** or via secure link (*) **https://[your-customer-id].queue-it.net/status/integrationconfig/secure/[your-customer-id]** (to make it sure the request won't be cached you can add some random number as query string at the end of link for each request) and then cache and reuse the retrieved value until the next interval.
+   In this method, you would have a long running tasks retrieving the latest version of published integration with a sepecified time interval from Queue-it repository with the address **https://[your-customer-id].queue-it.net/status/integrationconfig/secure/[your-customer-id]** then cache and reuse the retrieved value until the next interval. **Make sure you enable “Secure integration config” setting in the Go Queue-it self-service portal**.
+You also need to provide API key in the request header to retrieve integration config.

-   The [IntegrationConfigProvider.cs]   (https://github.com/queueit/KnownUser.V3.ASPNETCORE/blob/master/Documentation/IntegrationConfigProvider.cs) file is an example of how the download and caching of the configuration can be done.
+   The [IntegrationConfigProvider.cs](https://github.com/queueit/KnownUser.V3.ASPNETCORE/blob/master/Documentation/IntegrationConfigProvider.cs) file is an example of how the download and caching of the configuration can be done.
    *This is just an example*, but if you make your own downloader, please cache the result for 5 - 10 minutes to limit number of download requests.
 You should NEVER download the configuration as part of the request handling.

 **2. Pushing from Queue-it Go self-service to your platform:**